Musubi42/devOps/docs/How to/monitoring/uptime-kuma/index.md

 ---
 # P﻿rerequisites

-A﻿ Telegram account.\
+* A﻿ Telegram account.
-A﻿ server is docker & docker compose installed\
+* A﻿ server is docker & docker compose installed.
-A﻿ setup traefik
+* A﻿ Traefik setup.

 # D﻿eploy Uptime-kuma